FranciscoAlvarezRaineri/FranciscoAlvarezRaineri/README.md

 After a decade of working temporary jobs in search of a life as a writer, I realized that I would rather enjoy it as a hobby and take a shot at a career in programming.
 The subject caught my attention back in high-school, mainly due to my life-long love for problem solving.

 Having graduated from an intensive bootcamp, I’m eager to join a team and start adding value.
-I’m interested in languages and would like to learn Typescript or Rust, in addition to Python.

 ### Languages and Tools